kayboro/ss23-friends-shelves/README.md

 ## Simple Code Execution of my model

 You can see this in the below image when the user uploads the image from the local machine.
-The detector extracted text from the image Separately.Next, it takes the extracted text as input for further processing by performing a search and match task with the dataset; when it finds a matching text, it brings out all the corresponding data columns as final output.
+The detector extracted text from the image Separately.
+Next, it takes the extracted text as input for further processing by performing a search and match task with the dataset; when it finds a matching text, it brings out all the corresponding data columns as final output.

 ## Step 1: Identifying the text and extracting